joelparkerhenderson/git-branch-name/README.md

 ### Emoji

-Use emoji to make a branch name that's akin to an icon, colorful, and fun.
+Use a branch name with an emoji that's akin to an icon, colorful, and fun.

 Examples: